BRAIN-Lab-AI/MultiCapCLIP-AR-Architectural-Enhancements-and-Arabic-Fine-Tuning-for-Multilingual-Visual-Captioning/README.md

 - **Affiliations:** KFUPM

 ## Introduction
-In recent years, vision-language models like CLIP have made significant progress in integrating text and images.
-They excel particularly in zero-shot transfer and image-text retrieval.
-Their capacity to generalize across languages is, however, limited because they have received nearly all of their training on English captions.
-To close this gap, MultiCapCLIP was developed, which aligns photos with multilingually translated captions to create a common multilingual semantic space.
-This project expands MultiCapCLIP to include Arabic, a morphologically rich language spoken by over 400 million people worldwide, which remains underrepresented in multimodal AI research.
-In Addition, this work proposes a modified architecture by adding an extra self-attention layer to the text encoder, enabling a more efficient capture of Arabic syntactic structures.
-This modification is designed to enhance the semantic alignment between Arabic captions and image embeddings, to reduce the performance gap with English.
+Vision-language models like CLIP have made significant progress in integrating text and images, excelling at zero-shot transfer and image-text retrieval.
+Building on models like MultiCapCLIP, which extends CLIP to multilingual contexts, this project introduces a modified architecture featuring a supervised attention bridge.
+This enhanced model is trained on the COCO dataset, and its zero-shot image-text retrieval capabilities are evaluated on the Flickr30k dataset.
+The supervised attention bridge is designed to enhance semantic alignment between text captions and image embeddings, thereby improving performance over the baseline MultiCapCLIP model.

 ## Problem Statement
 The accuracy of CLIP and related multilingual models declines significantly when processing Arabic captions, despite strong results on English-centric datasets.
 This performance gap is primarily due to the scarcity of high-quality annotated Arabic image–text pairs, the morphological complexity of the Arabic language, and the architectural bias of most models toward English syntax.
 As a result, the reliability of Arabic retrieval tasks is reduced, which limits the practical deployment of these models in real-world applications across the MENA region.